Carolyn Comitta

-Carolyn Comitta is an American politician, educator and financial officer.
+Carolyn T. Comitta is an American politician, educator and financial officer.
 A Democrat, she is a member of the Pennsylvania State Senate representing the 19th district.
 Previously, Comitta was the first woman to serve as Mayor of West Chester, the seat of Chester County, Pennsylvania, and served two terms in the Pennsylvania House of Representatives representing the 156th district.

 Early life and education

 Comitta was born in Buffalo, New York, and her family moved to West Goshen when she was 2 years old, where she has lived ever since.
 Comitta received her BS in Education from West Chester University (then West Chester State College) in 1974, and her M.Ed. from Widener University in 1989.

 Professional career

 From the mid-1970s to the mid-1980s, Comitta worked in the Octorara Area School District as a special and gifted education curriculum specialist and teacher.
 Since 1988, she has been a member of the Board of Directors of World Information Transfer, Inc., a non-profit, non-governmental educational organization focused on health- and environment-related issues.

 She is the Vice President and Chief Financial Officer of her husband's firm, Thomas Comitta Associates, Town Planners and Landscape Architects.